AGAvila/Radio-controlled-Tank/README.md

 - 9V battery: It is used to power the motors
 - Powerbank: It is used to power the Raspberri Pi Pico

+#### Vehicle's body parts

+The different body parts have been made using a 3D printer.
+The choosen material is PLA.
+In **4.
+References** a link can be found to the web where the needed files are.

+### 3. Electric design

+In this image the electric connections can be consult: